bbblaine/nmt/README.md

 # Neural Machine Translation (seq2seq) Tutorial

 Edit by: Bright Xu

-How to train neural machine translation by using your own dataset
+1.How to train neural machine translation by using your own dataset

 You will need to provide your own data in a new dictionary.
 I will give an example as transalte english to chinese.